Frenectomy for Speech and Eating Issues Gahanna

 - Your dentist may notice that the frenum is pulling your child’s gum tissue away from the lower front teeth (incisors) causing gum pockets.

-For removal of a frenum, Dr. Fraser can use a scalpel or laser.
+For removal of a frenum, Drs.
+Patel and Fraser can use a scalpel or laser.
 If a scalpel is used, you usually require a few stitches that will dissolve on their own.
 The procedure usually takes less than 30 minutes and is routinely performed using local anesthesia with or without nitrous oxide sedation.